OSHA & Extension Cords in Construction

 Extension cords are invaluable in the trade, we all use them.
 We haul them off the truck, plug them in and proceed to attach all of our power tools to them.
 Do you ever inspect them for cracks, cuts, or frayed wires?
-Believe me I know firsthand the hazards of a small cut in one.
+Believe me, I know firsthand the hazards of a small cut in one.
 It was raining one day, I didn’t give it a second thought.
-I just kept working, part of my cord was under water, I was using a hammer-drill, installing an outside railing.
-I got zapped a good one.
+I just kept working, part of my cord was under water, while I was using a hammer-drill, installing an outside railing.
+Oh boy, I got zapped a good one!
 I was sick to my stomach, had a pounding headache.
 It could have been a worse.
 Needless to say I learned my lesson.
 I check my cords all the time, it only takes a minute.
 A minute that could save your life.
+Now, let’s go over the OSHA extension cord gauge requirements.

 Safety Guidelines in Selecting Extension Cords